ntop/ntopng/doc/src/plugins/examples.rst

 From the file system tree, it can be seen that the plugin is self-contained in :code:`flow_flood`, a directory which carries a name representative for the plugin.
-The :code:`manifest.lua` script, a sort of manifest for the plugin, contains basic information and description
+The :code:`manifest.lua` (see :ref:`Manifest`) script contains basic information and description:

 .. code:: lua